julianx/cerebras_reference_implementations/bert/pytorch/README.md

 **IMPORTANT**: See the following notes before proceeding further.

-**Parameter settings in YAML config file**: The config YAML files are located in [configs](configs/) directory.
+**Parameter settings in YAML config file**: The config YAML files are located in the [configs](configs/) directory.
 Before starting a pre-training run, make sure that in the YAML config file you are using:

    - The `train_input.data_dir` parameter points to the correct dataset, and
    - The `train_input.max_sequence_length` parameter corresponds to the sequence length of the dataset.